Senior Scam Watch

 What to do

-If you get a call asking for money, hang up and call your loved one directly using their real number.
-Do not send money or share personal information.
+Be cautious if you receive urgent calls for money, even if the voice sounds familiar.
+Hang up and call your family member directly using a known number.
+Do not send money or share personal information unless you verify the request.

 Fake Refund and Overpayment Scams

-Scammers claim you are owed a refund or that you were overpaid, often pretending to be from a tech company or bank.
-They ask for your bank details or trick you into sending money back.
+Scammers claim you are owed a refund or that you were overpaid.
+They may ask for your bank information or trick you into sending money back.

 Who is targeted